mwambajoakim/single-page_CV/README.md

 ## Introduction

-This project is the first project I am doing from the frontend road map in roadmap.sh.
+This project is the first project I am doing from the frontend [road map website](roadmap.sh).

 The idea is to practice writing HTML and in the process make an online CV.
 Through this project, I will also learn how to work with SEO.